Katta Panchayathu: Plot

 Many years back, the panchayat chief Ramadurai and Parvathi were a happily married couple and lived with their baby son Rajadurai.
 One day, Parvathi caught her husband Ramadurai and his relative Ponnazhagi having sex, so Parvathi arranged the wedding between Ramadurai and Ponnazhagi.
 She then left his home with her son.
 Shortly before Ramadurai died, he whispered "Parvathi" multiple times in his bed, and it irked Ponnazhagi.
 The villagers went to Parvathi's house to inform her about this.
 There, a half naked-man ran away from the house.
 The villagers suspected the innocent Parvathi for having an affair with another man and locked her in her house until the end of the death ceremony.
 Later, Ponnazhagi plotted to kill Parvathi and Rajadurai.
 Rowther then adopted Rajadurai, and Parvathi disappeared.
 Rowther and Rajadurai left the village and then came back many years later.
 It is later revealed that Kathirvel was adopted and he was the son of the man who ran away from Parvathi's house.

 Back to the present, the villagers support Rajadurai, who is the first son of Ramadurai.
 Afterwards, Kathirvel and Chinnadurai attempt to murder their mother Ponnazhagi and want to blame the innocent Rajadurai, but Rajadurai saves Ponnazhagi on time.
-Ponnazhagi then realises her sins and apologizes to Rajadurai and Parvathi in front of the villagers.
+Ponnazhagi then realises her sins and apologises to Rajadurai and Parvathi in front of the villagers.
 Kathirvel and Chinnadurai kidnap Shenbagam, Ponnazhagi, and Parvathi, but Rajadurai finally saves them.
 During the fight, Kathirvel and Chinnadurai accidentally stab each other to death.
 The film ends with Rajadurai becoming the new village panchayat chief with the blessings of Ponnazhagi and Parvathi.